-- 1. If the power unit has been running, allow the engine to cool.

-- 2. Remove the right engine cover.

-- 3. Remove the PTO idler pulley guard (A).

-4. Reach up in front of the clutch with a needle nose pliers and remove the hairpin (B) and washer that fastens the belt tensioner rod to the belt tension rocker.
+- 1. If the power unit has been running, allow the engine to cool. - 2.
+Remove the front grill plate. - 3.
+Remove the PTO idler pulley guard (A). - 4.
+Pull the PTO belt tensioner rod out to release the belt tension. - 5.
+Reach through the grill opening and remove the hairpin (B) and washer that fastens the belt tensioner rod (C) to the belt tension rocker.